Frequently Asked Questions

 Does it have to be a research paper?

 No, projects can be in any format.
 The judging committee will focus on the use of library resources and the research process, so formats can vary.

 I won't finish my project by the prize deadline.
 Are drafts of papers/projects acceptable?

-Yes, you may submit a draft version of your paper or project.
+Yes, you can submit a draft version of a paper or project.
 However, try to submit as complete a project as possible, and make sure that the essay accurately reflects the entire research process.
-For the purposes of judging, the more complete a project is, the better.
+For judging purposes, the more complete a project is, the better.

 Who are the judges for the prize?

-The selection committee is composed of UCLA faculty members, librarians, and a peer reviewer; University Librarian Virginia Steele is the honorary chair.
+The selection committee is composed of UCLA faculty members, librarians, and a peer reviewer; University Librarian Ginny Steele is the honorary chair.

 My paper/project was completed for a course that took place before Spring Quarter 2013.
 Can I still apply for the prize?